Cloud Vulnerability DB

 A community-led vulnerabilities database

-A buffer overflow vulnerability (CVE-2025-39998) was discovered in the Linux kernel's SCSI target subsystem.
-The vulnerability was identified in the targetlugpmembersshow function located in /drivers/target/targetcoreconfigfs.c.
-The issue was disclosed and patched on October 15, 2025 (NVD).
+A buffer overflow vulnerability (CVE-2025-39998) was discovered in the Linux kernel, specifically in the targetlugpmembersshow function located in /drivers/target/targetcoreconfigfs.c.
+The vulnerability was disclosed on October 15, 2025, affecting the SCSI target subsystem (NVD).

-The vulnerability has been patched by adding a length check to avoid the buffer overflow condition.
-System administrators are advised to update their Linux kernel to the latest version that includes this security fix (NVD).
+The vulnerability has been resolved by adding a length check to avoid the buffer overflow condition.
+Multiple Linux distributions have released patches and updates to address this vulnerability (NVD).

 Source: This report was generated using AI